undebuggable/virb-control/README.md

 =================
 1. Install the CORS Everywhere add-on in the Firefox, restart the browser and ensure the add-on is activated.
 1. Connect the computer to the WiFi network emitted by the camera.
-2. Open this client in Firefox, switch on the CORS Everywhere add-on.
+2. Open this client in Firefox (by cloning this repository of by visiting [this URL](https://ow.cx/static/virb-control.html)).
+3. Switch on the CORS Everywhere add-on.
-3. Once the client is able to connect to the device, an interface allowing to configure available services will be displayed.
+4. Once the client is able to connect to the device, an interface allowing to configure available services will be displayed.